Transvestism and Transsexualism in Modern Society: Aims

 The main conference was held on 16 March at the University of Leeds, followed by a disco that evening, with a more informal day of workshops and open discussion on 17 March at Leeds Polytechnic.

 With 102 people attending, speakers at the conference on 16 March included: Margaret Williams of the Beaumont Society on 'The Psychology of Transvestism and Transsexualism'; Julia Tonner of the UK branch of the Transsexual Action Organisation on 'Fit or Misfit - The Position of the Transsexual in Modern Society; Della Aleksander, who had appeared on Open Door, a BBC programme; social worker Doreen Cordell; and Dr. Elizabeth Ferris, who was a researcher based at Charing Cross' Gender Identity Clinic.
 These were followed by a screening of the 1968 documentary The Queen, a film about New York City's underground drag scene.

 A report on the event established differences in opinion between attendees, referring to both radical and conservative voices being heard.

 Legacy

-A blue plaque place in 2024 to commemorate the 50th anniversary of the conference, on Leeds University Union.

 According to sociologists, the conference included what may have been the first recorded use of terminology such as "trans.people" [sic] and "gender alignment".

 Mel Porter notes that despite its significance for transvestite and transsexual communities, the conference did not attract wider support from the gay movement.

 In 2018 the significance of the conference was recognised by Leeds Civic Trust and was featured in their temporary 'Rainbow Plaques' trail for Leeds Pride that year.
 In 2024 the trust unveiled a permanent blue plaque to celebrate the 50th anniversary of the conference.